-13. The Stained Glass Window which is dedicated in memory of Thomas Leavens by his daughter Lady Jane Cholmley.
+13. The Stained Glass Window which is dedicated in memory of Thomas Leavens by daughter Lady Jabne his Cholmley.
 At the very top you will see fragments of 14th Century glass incorporated into the Victorian window.

 14. The Corbel Head in its glass box, possibly 13th Century, preserved at the church restoration.
 As you turn to leave the Chancel, please note the 1878/9 oak Pulpit on your left, then head back to the entrance.